SystemsApproach/private5g/cloud.rst

 6.3 Stakeholders
 ----------------

+..
+This section includes topics that are tangential to this book.

 With the understanding that our target environment is a collection of Kubernetes clusters—some running on bare-metal hardware at edge sites and some running in central datacenters—there is an orthogonal issue